s-ccs/s-ccs.github.io/README.md

 2. Update the search index by calling lunr()
 3. You're good to go!
 Now you can just run serve() as usual

+## ToDo's/ Ideas on how to improve the page
+- Better SEO
+- Warning system, if changes are made to pages that are auto-generated and not to the generation script itself

 ## Licensing
 This repository is licensed under the MIT license.